 If you’re putting together a theme, try pairing things like onions, peppers, and tomatoes; carrots, potatoes and onions; or greens like kale, lettuce, and spinach.
 You could even make veggies using non-traditional colors, like the purple, white, and yellow carrots, or red onion, white onion, and yellow onion.
 You could also use blue, orange, and yellow together.
 Pick which colors resonate with you and if they aren’t normally the color of vegetable you want, try it out and see – you never know how beautiful the end project will be.
 If you’d rather use a limited palette, or go with pastels, branch out and try it.
 See what works, and when you’re done, post pictures of the final product.
 You never know who you will inspire.

 Interested in miniature food and embroidery but don’t feel partial to vegetables?
 Not to worry.
-There are plenty of online tutorials for other foods such as pasta and breads, desserts, fruits, and snacks.
+There are plenty of online tutorials In the hoop embroidery for other foods such as pasta and breads, desserts, fruits, and snacks.
 You could also embroider berries, ferns, and other food found in the wild.
 Use your imagination and bring a miniature version of your favorite food to life.
 Pizza is totally an option.

 Does this sound like a fun weekend craft for you?
 You can find all the foodie inspiration you’ll ever want at Apartment Therapy.
 If you want help crafting stitches for the foliage portion of the project, you can find it at Mary Corbet’s Needle & Thread.
 And if you’re new to embroidery, you can find a stitch library at Mollie Makes.
 Of course, if you’d rather just dive right in to the felted veggies and embroidery, you can take a peek at Veselka Bulkan’s array of beautiful vegetables and a DIY tutorial for felted veggies at Craft Gossip.